 The Birmingham Railway Heritage Study Centre Acocks Green

-Along with our partner collection in the Central Library we offer one of the most extensive collections of resources on railways in the country.
+Along with our partner collection in the Library of Birmingham, we offer one of the most extensive collections of resources on railways in the country.

 Brighton Belle "Hazel" Pullman Kitchen Car"Hazel" was built in 1932 by Metro-Cammell as part of a five-car electric Pullman train no. 2051 (later re-numbered 3051).
 The other coaches were "Doris", and no.s 86, 88, and 89.
 They entered service in 1933 on Southern Railway's Brighton Belle, and were still operating when the Victoria to Brighton service was axed in 1972 despite nationwide protests.
 The multiple unit was split up and sold off, and "Hazel" went to a Mrs. Pagendam, proprietor of the Black Bull Inn, Moulton, Yorkshire, who had it restored for use as a first class restaurant in the grounds.

 The scale model's dimensions are: 195cm length x 43cm width x 137cm height, including the free-standing glass case.
 It is thought that it was made by apprentices at Metro-Cammell around the time the carriage itself was built.
 This model of "Hazel" has an outstanding amount of detail, including furniture, table lamps, crockery, cutlery, marquetry wall plaques, and kitchen utensils.

 Central Brazil Restaurant Car

 This type of restaurant car (type RT7) is most likely to have been in service during the 1920s and 1930s, during the era of the grand style of travel.
 The main part of the Central Brazil Railway is the 300-mile line between Rio de Janeiro and Sao Paulo.

 The scale model includes interior features in some detail.
 Its dimensions are: 159cm length x 56cm width x 134cm height, including free-standing glass case.